Ian Coleman, B.A., M.M., D.M.A., P.G.C.E., FTCL

 Part-time Artist Teachers

-Jay Carter, B.S., M.M., Visiting Artist in Residence – Vocal Performance and Early Music
+Jay Carter, B.S., M.M., D.M.A., Visiting Artist in Residence – Vocal Performance and Early Music

 Elaine K. Brown, B.M.E., M.M., Adjunct Instructor of Flute

 Randall Cunningham, B.M., M.M., D.M., Adjunct Instructor of Clarinet